Lerer/cic2-workshop/0063-custom-org-test-mfa.md

 #### 5. Disable MFA
-In order to make it easy for the next Challange, you can remove the Organization metadata to disable the MFA
+In order to make it easy for the next Challange, you may want to remove the Organization metadata to disable the MFA